 The main findings are as follows.
 First, although ESRI uses an outlier trimming procedure and interquartile ranges for a scaling measure, these devices play only a minor role in dating peaks and troughs.
-Secondly, when filtering methods are used to seasonally adjust series, the Bry-Boschan algorithm can be simplified to a great extent and does not need the Spencer smoothing, the 12-month moving averages, and a trimming procedure.
-Thirdly, the Butterworth filter has the same effects on dating results as the interquartile ranges.
-Therefore, it reduces variation of the series good enough.
+Secondly, when filtering methods are used to seasonally adjust series, the Bry-Boschan algorithm can be simplified to a great extent and does not need the Spencer smoothing, the 12month moving averages, and a trimming procedure.
+Thirdly, the Butterworth filter is most useful in identifying the peaks and the troughs of business cycles and nullifies necessity of introduction of the robust statistics and the ad hoc smoothing procedures originally embedded in the Bry-Boschan procedure.

 The rest of the paper is organized as follows.
-In section 2, we summarize the aggregation method of the ESRI to make the composite coincident index.
+In section 2, we summarize the aggregation method of ESRI to make the composite coincident index.
 Section 3 explains the algorithm of the Bry-Boschan procedure to date peaks and troughs.
 It is followed by a brief review of filtering methods used in the paper in section 4.
 In section 5, we analyze the coincident indices of Japan.
 The final section is allocated to discussion.

-2 Indicator Aggregation: ESRI Method
+2 Composite Indices: ESRI Method

 In this section, we explain how ESRI (Economics and Social Research Institute) computes the composite indices: the leading, the coincident and the lagging index (Economic and Social Research Institute, 2015).
 Its method consists of outlier removal and aggregation, and is common to the three indices.
-Let $x_i^j(t)$, where j indicates a type of composite indices (j=L: leading, C: coincident, Lag: lagging), i a series used in each index, and t a point of time.
+Let $x_i^j(t)$ , where j indicates a type of composite indices (j=L: leading, C: coincident, Lag: lagging), i a series used in each index ( $i=1, 2, \dots, n^j$ , where $n^j$ is the number of the series used for the j composite index), and t a point of time.
 Then, we first calculate a symmetric rate of change as follows: